Lisa Godbey Wood

-Lisa Godbey Wood (born January 28, 1963) is a United States district judge of the United States District Court for the Southern District of Georgia.
+Lisa Godbey Wood (born January 28, 1963) is an American lawyer who has served as a United States district judge of the United States District Court for the Southern District of Georgia since 2007, serving as chief judge from 2010 to 2017.
+In November 2023, she was designated by Chief Justice John Roberts to serve as a judge of the United States Foreign Intelligence Surveillance Court of Review.

 Education and career

 Born in Lexington, Kentucky, Wood received a Bachelor of Arts degree from the University of Georgia in 1985 and a Juris Doctor from the University of Georgia School of Law in 1990.

 From 1985 to 1986 she was the press secretary and later campaign advisor for Georgia Congressman Pat Swindall.
 From 1986 to 1987 she was a consultant to the Educational Improvement Project.
 In 1987 she was a career trainee for the Central Intelligence Agency.
 From 1988 to 1989 she was a summer law clerk for three different law firms.
 In 1989 she was a teaching assistant at the University of Georgia Business School.